Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 Use the Python program, `learn.py` to train your agents.
 This program can be found in the `python` directory of the ML-Agents SDK.
 The [configuration file](#training-config-file), `trainer_config.yaml` specifies the hyperparameters used during training.
 You can edit this file with a text editor to add a specific configuration for each brain.

-For an broader overview of reinforcement learning, imitation learning and the ML-Agents training process, see [ML-Agents Overview](ML-Agents-Overview.md).
+For a broader overview of reinforcement learning, imitation learning and the ML-Agents training process, see [ML-Agents Overview](ML-Agents-Overview.md).

 ## Training with Learn.py